 The European Capital of Smart Tourism is a competition created by the European Commission to reward cities setting examples in smart, innovative and inclusive tourism solutions.
-Back in August, Gothenburg was chosen, together with Málaga, as a winner for 2020.
+Gothenburg was chosen, together with Málaga, as a winner for 2020.
 The cities appointed as the capital must show strong performance in four categories: accessibility, sustainability, digitalisation and cultural heritage/creativity.
 In its competition entry, Gothenburg highlighted strengths in all four categories and underlined the ambition to share knowledge and experiences with other destinations.

 In addition to the main designation, Gothenburg also received a prize in the sustainability category.